 THE GUILT OF MOTHERS by Peter Nolan Smith

-Despite my abandonment of God as a child my mother persisted in requesting my attendance at Midnight Mass.
+Despite my abandonment of God as a child my mother persisted in requesting my attendance at morning Mass.
 It was a small sacrifice to make for the woman who brought me into this world and I always said, “Sure.”

-One Christmas Eve I dressed in a dark-gray suit with a black cashmere polo shirt.
+That morning I dressed in a dark-gray suit with a black cashmere polo shirt.

 My mother came into the bedroom and asked, “Where’s your tie?